 If some of the biggest companies in the world can fall victim to data migration disasters, it is important to identify the pitfalls and potholes that lie in road to a successful ERP implementation.
+Here are some data migration tips that can help guide you.

 You Have to Have a Plan